Journalism and the Writing Professions

 Keenly interested in New York City urban issues, Professor Roslyn Bernstein teaches a range of courses in journalism and creative writing including Perspectives on the News, Journalistic Writing, Feature Article Writing, Narrative Nonfiction Writing, and Journalism and the Literary Imagination.
 She is also on the faculty of the CUNY Graduate School of Journalism.

 During more than three decades at Baruch, Bernstein served as the director of the undergraduate journalism program.
 She founded and is now the publisher of Dollars & Sense, Baruch's prize-winning online magazine.
-Bernstein serves as director of the Sidney Harman Writer-in-Residence Program, a unique literary salon that brings a different distinguished writer to campus each semester.
+Bernstein served for decades as director of the Sidney Harman Writer-in-Residence Program, a unique literary salon that brings a different distinguished writer to campus each semester.
 Since its founding in 1998, 28 Harman writers have come to Baruch, including the poets Yehuda Amichai, Agha Shahid Ali, Major Jackson and Charles Simic; the playwrights Edward Albee and Tony Kushner; the novelists Paul Auster, Anita Desai, Jhumpa Lahiri, Colum McCann, Joseph O'Connor, Francine Prose and John Edgar Wideman, and the authors Philip Gourevitch, William Finnegan, Jane Kramer, Adrian Nicole LeBlanc and George Packer.

 A recipient of Baruch's Distinguished Teaching and Service Awards as well as the Faculty Service Award from the Baruch College Alumni Association, Bernstein earned a B.A. in political science from Brandeis University and an M.A. and Ph.D. in English from New York University.